blahaj-zone/hajkey/docs/development.md

 the script is designed to constantly try to start the server, while the build is still running. this just means that the build isn't finished yet.

-at some point you should see a banner that says "Iceshrimp" in big letters - then you're good to go and can run `migrate` (in another terminal)!
+at some point you should see a banner that says "Hajkey" in big letters - then you're good to go and can run `migrate` (in another terminal)!

 if you don't see the banner,